 Canyon and Cliff Trail, Waimea Canyon State Park

-One of the most popular hikes in Kauai, the Canyon Trail and Cliff Trail are within Koke’e State Park.
-These trails can be combined for a single hike to multiple viewpoints into the Waimea Canyon, the Grand Canyon of the Pacific.
-The hike to the top of the Waipo’o Falls is a 4 mile round trip hike.
+One of the most popular hikes in Kauai, the Canyon Trail, and Cliff Trail is within Koke’e State Park.
+These trails can be joined for a single hike to multiple viewpoints into the Waimea Canyon, the Grand Canyon of the Pacific.
+The hike to the top of the Waipo’o Falls is a 4-mile round trip hike.
 This hike is suitable for most, however, there is a steep ascent on the return.

 Kalalau Lookout Ridge Trail, Koke’e State Park

 Described in the introduction of this article, the Kalalau Lookout Ridge trail is officially closed and not a formal trail.
 However, there are still many who hike out on this ridge for the incredible views.
-This 2 mile trail is adventurous as they come in Kauai.
+This 2-mile trail is adventurous as they come in Kauai.
 Please note the disclaimer at the bottom of this page.

 View Looking down to Kalalau Beach

 Awa’awapuhi Trail, Koke’e State Park

 This in and out hike is 3 miles entirely downhill through a forest.
 Although the hike in its self is not impressive there is a spectacular reward at the end.
-Views to the two valleys, the Nualolo and Awa’awapuhi, are remarkable.
+Views of the two valleys, the Nualolo and Awa’awapuhi, are remarkable.
 There is a narrow section beyond the lookout with vertical drops 2,000 feet on each side.
-The hike back is entirely uphill, or combine with the Nualolo trail to make a 12 mile loop.
+The hike back is entirely uphill, or combine with the Nualolo trail to make a 12-mile loop.